Skip to main content

 Generic versions of phentermine are available.
 But Wegovy is only available as a brand-name medication.
 The best way to save on Wegovy is to use insurance — if you have it and if the medication’s covered.

-If Wegovy’s cost is still high, you could also save with a copay savings card.
-If you have commercial insurance and meet eligibility requirements, Wegovy’s price is as little as $0 for a 28-day supply when you use the manufacturer’s savings card.
+If Wegovy’s cost is still high, you could also save on either formulation with a copay savings card.
+If you have commercial insurance and meet eligibility requirements, Wegovy’s price is as little as $25 for a 1-month supply when you use the manufacturer’s savings card.

 How to choose the best weight-loss medication